 Swedish researchers find the good in chocolate.

-A new study from Linköping University in Sweden has found that cocoa may reduce blood pressure by inhibiting the ACE enzyme, which regulates fluid balance and blood pressure in the body.
+A 2010 study from Linköping University in Sweden found that cocoa may reduce blood pressure by inhibiting the ACE enzyme, which regulates fluid balance and blood pressure in the body.

 Rejoice chocolate lovers, you can have that extra piece – but make sure it’s of the dark kind.
 A new study from Sweden has found that dark chocolate could control one’s high blood pressure levels and thus keep one's heart in good shape.

 Dark chocolate is already known to contain high levels of antioxidants, which are thought to be beneficial to health.
 Now, a team from Sweden has revealed that dark chocolate works on the body in the same way as blood pressure pills - in fact, researchers have discovered that it inhibits an enzyme that raises blood pressure.
 ADVERTISEMENT

 Lead researcher Ingrid Persson at Linköping University said that the dark chocolate, which contains large amounts of cocoa, has high levels of compounds called catechins and procyanidines, both of which have been shown to affect blood pressure.
 She added that with other factors such as a balanced diet and not smoking, dark chocolate could be a good way to lower risk of heart disease and stroke.
 Milk chocolate contains too much sugar and not enough cocoa to offer the same health effects.